HackIllinois/api/documentation/docs/reference/services/Profile.md

 PUT /profile/
 ------------------

 Updates the profile for the currently authenticated user (determined by the JWT in the `Authorization` header).

 !!! warning
-    You can not edit the `points` field through this (for security reasons)
+    If the user is not a Staff or Admin, they cannot edit the `points` or `foodWave` field through this (for security reasons)

 ```json title="Example request"
 {